 The ZX80 LOAD routine also differs to the ZX81 in that there isn't a timeout period between bytes.
 Therefore, in theory it is possible to pause playback of a cassette and successfully resume it later.
 A final difference is that it purposely waits for a period of silence before attempting to load a program, which is actually an improvement on the ZX81 as it ensures loading only begins with the start of a program.
 The ZX80 emulator retains both of these features, and during the initial silence check will keep the screen black until a period of silence has been found.

 Note that the patches made to the ZX80 ROM result in a theoretical loss of support for pseudo hi-res programs that use the pixel patterns obtained by setting the I register to 0.
 Only codes 0, 13 and 54 are affected and would display incorrectly.
 However, I am not aware of any software that actually uses this set of pixel patterns and so it is unlikely that any impact will be seen in practice.

-The character code colouring mode provided by the Chroma interface can also be used with the ZX80 emulator, thereby allowing ZX80 games to be colourised.
-Such coloured games will also be supported by the Chroma 80 interface for the ZX80 when it is released.
+The character code colouring mode provided by the Chroma 81 interface can also be used with the ZX80 emulator, thereby allowing emulated ZX80 games to be colourised.
+Such coloured games are also supported by the Chroma 80 interface for the ZX80.